Agriculture in the United Arab Emirates: Fishing

 Fishing has been a traditional livelihood along the UAE's coast.
 Government support includes subsidies on fishing equipment and the establishment of marine workshops offering free repair and maintenance services.
 Cooperatives assist fishermen in marketing their catch.
 In 1989, the total catch was 91,160 tons, supplying most local demand.
-However, by the 2010s, fish imports were valued at USD 624 million, while exports stood at about USD 100 million, indicating a substantial reliance on imports to meet domestic consumption.
+However, by the 2010s, fish imports were valued at US$624 million, while exports stood at about US$100 million, indicating a substantial reliance on imports to meet domestic consumption.

-The UAE's seafood market has experienced growth, with revenues projected to reach USD 1.38 billion in 2025 and USD 1.46 billion by 2030, reflecting a compound annual growth rate (CAGR) of 1.21%.
+The UAE's seafood market has experienced growth, with revenues projected to reach US$1.38 billion in 2025 and US$1.46 billion by 2030, reflecting a compound annual growth rate (CAGR) of 1.21%.
 Despite this growth, domestic fish production has faced challenges.
 In 2023, Emirati fish production was approximately 2,850 metric tons, with projections indicating a modest increase to 2,960 metric tons by 2028, representing an annual growth rate of 0.6%.